Kiltale: Amenities

 Kiltale has a Roman Catholic Church called the Church of the Assumption of The Blessed Virgin Mary and a national (primary) school (Scoil Mhuire).
 There is also a small parish hall which hosts community meetings and events.
 Kiltale is part of the Roman Catholic Parish of Moynalvey in the Diocese of Meath.
 There is a public bar in the local hurling team's clubhouse, which sometimes hosts live music.

 Transport

 Public transport to/from Kiltale consists of the Bus Éireann 111/112 service Which serves Cavan-Granard-Athboy-Trim-Kiltale-Batterstown-Blanchardstown-Dublin with approx. 10 services each way per day.

 And the 134 service which serves Dorey's Forge-Batterjohn-Dunsany-Kilmessan-Kilcarn-Navan Shopping Centre and runs once each way every Thursday.

+Notable people

+Kiltale is also the hometown of: